Helmsley Charitable Trust

 As a Grants Associate, you will be part of a team of fourteen dedicated employees in the Grants Management department and report to a Grants Manager.
-You will support the grantmaking administration of either the Type 1 Diabetes, Sub-Saharan Africa, Israel, or New York City portfolios, depending on your aligned interest and/or experience.
-In addition to providing day-to-day support on program and operational grants, you will work on inter-departmental projects with colleagues across the organization (i.e. communications, technology, etc.), proactively identify and execute on big ideas to improve operations, and foster excellent working relationships with a variety of stakeholders.
-As a role model and advocate for Helmsley’s culture of continuous learning and improvement, you will embrace a sense of urgency, innovation, and informed risk-taking, respecting and valuing the individual, and working and learning together as partners.
+You will support the grantmaking administration of either the Israel, Sub-Saharan Africa, or New York City portfolios, depending on your aligned interest and/or experience.
+In addition to providing day-to-day support on program and operational grants, you will work on inter-departmental projects with colleagues across the organization (i.e.: communications, technology, etc.), proactively identify and execute on big ideas to improve operations and foster excellent working relationships with a variety of stakeholders.
+As a role model and advocate for Helmsley’s culture of continuous learning and improvement, you will embrace a sense of urgency, innovation, and informed risk taking, respecting and valuing the individual, and working and learning together as partners.

 - Prepare all grant-related correspondence for review including grant agreements, payments, and reporting notifications.
-Manage any additional correspondence with grantees regarding grant materials, including providing technical assistance for use of Helmsley’s grantmaking system, application items, budget issues, etc., as well as providing project management support about the application/grantmaking process.
+Manage any additional correspondence with grantees regarding grant materials, including providing technical assistance for use of Helmsley’s grantmaking system (Fluxx), application items, budget issues, etc., as well as providing project management support about the application/grantmaking timeline and requirements.

 - Facilitate grants payment process and ensure documentation of completed payments for grantees in your partner program’s portfolio.